Home > City Guides > Best Neighborhoods in Seattle for Singles & Young Professionals

 Things to Do in South Lake Union

-Go kayaking and paddleboarding, or rent a cruise at Lake Union Park.
-Work together with friends and family to solve themed escape rooms like Game of Kings, Jurassic Island, and Space War at Quest Factor.
-Learn about “Seattle’s long tradition of inventiveness and ingenuity” at the Museum of History and Industry—get educated about the craftsmanship of wooden boats and take one out onto the lake yourself at The Center for Wooden Boats.
+Go kayaking, paddleboarding, or rent a cruise at Lake Union Park—or play an outdoor game with friends, enjoy a concert, or check out the holiday displays at Westlake Park.
+Learn about “Seattle’s long tradition of inventiveness and ingenuity” through exhibits like Mandela, True Northwest, and Pride: The Ric Weiland Collection at the Museum of History and Industry.
+Get educated about the craftsmanship of wooden boats, take one out onto the lake yourself, or explore the Kitten Boatbuilding Project at The Center for Wooden Boats.
 Pick up a Farmer’s Hash Bowl, Biscuits & Gravy, or Vegan Pancakes at Portage Bay Cafe.
 Enjoy Seattle-fresh seafood like Oysters, Fish and Chips, and Seafood Stew at The White Swan Public House.
 Grab Thai creations like Drunken Noodles, Jungle Chicken, or Panang Curry at Siam Thai Cuisine.
 Or dig into the Smoked King Salmon, Eye of Rib, and Classic Ribeye at The Butchers Table.

-Activities in South Lake Union includes parks, history museums, shopping, and restaurants.
+Activities in South Lake Union include parks, history museums, water recreation, and restaurants.

 Moving to Seattle?
 Extra Space Storage has convenient storage facilities throughout the Seattle-Tacoma area that can make your transition easier.
 Find cheap Seattle storage near you!